Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

    operators by reading one e.g., [Google Public DNS - Your Privacy](https://developers.google.com/speed/public-dns/privacy).

-   In general, as with many other protocols, issues around centralisation also arise with DNS.
+   In general, as with many other protocols, issues around centralization also arise with DNS.
 The picture is fluid with several competing factors contributing which can also vary by geographic region.
 These include: